-Although we have committed to a reduction of our Baseline GHG Emissions of 6.4% by the end of 2023, 8.0% by the end of 2024 and 22.0% by the end of 2025, there can be no assurance of the extent to which we will be successful in doing so.
+Although we have committed to a reduction of our Baseline GHG Emissions of 8.0% by the end of 2024 and 22.0% by the end of 2025, there can be no assurance of the extent to which we will be successful in doing so.
+In 2023, we did not achieve our target reduction in Baseline GHG Emissions due to accidental emissions of refrigerants in Fos and

+Lavéra plants.
 In addition, there can be no assurance that any future investments we make in furtherance of these targets will meet investor expectations or any binding or non-binding legal standards regarding sustainability performance, in particular with regard to any direct or indirect environmental, sustainability or social impact.
 Adverse environmental or social impacts may occur during the design, construction and operation of any investments that we make in furtherance of our targets.
+We continue to set targets and implement strategies that confirm our commitment to reduce Baseline GHG Emissions.
+For example, we plan to launch a new membrane electrolysis unit at Fos sur Mer in 2025, which is expected to reduce our annual carbon emissions by approximately 50,000 TCO2eq.